For Adults and Seniors

 Seniors Exploring Photography, Identity and Appreciation

-The SEPIA Initiative is a series of exciting new programming offered for senior citizens.
+The SEPIA Initiative is a series of exciting new programs offered for senior citizens.
 The initiative encourages seniors to be engaged with art and their community by promoting art-based dialog and opportunities to create photographic images.
 All programs for the SEPIA Initiative are free of cost to the organizations and participants.

 The SEPIA Initiative includes: